sidhucode/sidhucode/README.md

 ## Hi there 👋

+I'm Sidd, a college student at SJSU!

+🌱 I'm currently learning about REST API integration with Applications, and creating/finetuning ML models.

+📫 You can reach me at my LinkedIn: https://www.linkedin.com/in/siddhartha-shibi-b23950214/

 <!--
 **sidhucode/sidhucode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.